 Tineka C. Rice is Vice President of the Maryland Council on Problem Gambling.
 She is a Licensed Clinical Social Worker in Baltimore, MD, having received her MSW from University of MD School of Social Work (2003).
 She provides group, individual, and family therapy at the Department of Veterans Affairs.
 With more than 15 years of experience providing outpatient care, Mrs. Rice specializes in treatment of substance use, co-occurring mental health, and gambling disorder.
 She is an International Gambling Certified Counselor (ICGC-I) and also holds certifications in CBT for Depression and Behavioral Family Therapy.

-Is a LCPC licensed clinical professional counselor with years of experience with, substance abuse, disordered gambling, and co-occurring disorders.
+Jane Conneell is a Maryland Council on Problem Gambling Board member.
+She is a LCPC licensed clinical professional counselor with years of experience with, substance abuse, disordered gambling, and co-occurring disorders.
 And she provides mental health therapy at greater Alleghany counseling.
 She brings an understanding of western Maryland to the board and we look forward to her contributions.